pgexperts/patroni-cluster-guide/README.md

 ## Create a target group in the AWS Console for the primary (writer) endpoint
 * Click Target Groups on the left in the AWS EC2 Console
-* Client Create target group
+* Click Create target group
 * Choose Instances
 * Give the group a name like "patroni-postgres-primary"
 * For protocol and port, choose TCP and 5432